just-the-docs/just-the-docs/operations/MAKING_DECISIONS.md

 ## Rough Consensus

-The IETF has a number of principles for flat decision making, written in [RFC 7282](https://tools.ietf.org/html/rfc7282), and summarized[here](https://doist.com/blog/decision-making-flat-organization/).
+The IETF has a number of principles for flat decision making, written in [RFC 7282](https://tools.ietf.org/html/rfc7282), and summarized [here](https://doist.com/blog/decision-making-flat-organization/).

 The key point is, make sure people speak up about critical factors and cases where the options are vastly different in value, and avoid discussing subjective factors or solutions which seem a little better.